pgpkg/pgpkg/docs/pages/manual.md

     pgpkg import [package] <from-package>

+`pgpgk import` imports `from-package` into the given package (or the default package if one is not specified), and adds it to the Uses clause of the `pgpkg.toml` file if it's not there already.

+The import process copies `pgpkg` files including `pgpkg.toml`, `@migration.pgpkg`, the directory structure, and all `.sql` files into a cache folder called `.pgpkg` in the target package.
+If the SQL code in the from-package is mixed with native code, the native code is **not** copied.

-`pgpgk import` imports `from-package` into the specified package path, and adds it as a dependency if it's not already.
-If the specified `from-package` has dependencies that have not been imported into the current package, those dependencies are also imported.
+If the specified `from-package` has dependencies that have not previously been imported into the current package, those dependencies are also imported.

 > **Warning** this command updates a package's `pgpkg.toml` file, which will strip any comments
 > out of the file.

-This command allows you to include SQL packages as dependencies.
-The imported package can create user data types, functions, system views and any other object (including migrated database tables) which can then be used by importing package.
+This command allows you to include SQL packages as dependencies in the `Uses` clause of your package.
+The imported package can create user data types, functions, system views and any other object (including sequentially migrated database tables) which can then be used by the importing package.

-The optional `package` argument is documented in `pgpkg deploy`.
+The optional `package` argument, referring to target package into which the from-package is to be imported, is documented in `pgpkg deploy`.

 The required `from-package` is the path to a package to be imported.

-Similar to `pgpkg export`, if the path pointed to by `from-package` includes intermingled SQL and native source code, only the SQL code and supporting files will be imported.

-`pgpkg import` will always import the specified package into the cache, and will import any dependencies, but will decline to import dependencies that already exist in the cache.
+`pgpkg import` will always import the specified package into the cache.
+If necessary, it will also import missing dependencies, but it will decline to import dependencies that already exist in the cache.
-This behaviour is intended to avoid inadvertently downgrading packages you already depend on.
+This behaviour is intended to avoid inadvertently modifying packages you already depend on.
 To upgrade existing packages, import them directly.

+Note that pgpkg does not (currently) implement or support package versioning.

-### `export` - create a stand-alone package
+### `export` - export a package into a deployable archive

     pgpkg export [package]

 `pgpkg export` creates a single ZIP file containing the given package, including any dependencies.
-The resulting ZIP file can be used with `deploy`, `repl`, `try` or `import`.
+The resulting ZIP file can be used directly with `deploy`, `repl`, `try` or `import`.

 The optional `package` argument is documented in `pgpkg deploy`.

 Because `pgpkg` is designed to allow you to mix your native source code and SQL source code, `pgpkg export` provides a way of extracting only the pgpkg-related files from a source code tree.
-It is intended for use during an automated build process; the resulting ZIP file can be shipped with your application to your production environment, where it can be processed using `pgpkg` as part of the upgrade or application startup process.
+It is intended for use during an automated build process; the resulting ZIP file can be shipped with your native application to your production environment, where it can be processed using `pgpkg` as part of the upgrade or application startup process.

 For example, in a Java environment, you would use `pgpkg export` to create a `pgpkg.zip` file which you might